Tessecrack/CvImageEqualizer/README.md

-The application aligns the image to the found rectangle
+The application aligns the image to the found rectangle.
+C# (WinForms) with EmguCV.